Work Smarter – Not Harder

 Setting clear, actionable, and measurable goals is an essential aspect of both our personal and professional lives.
 If we want to achieve those goals, we need a clear picture of what they represent.

 You can measure employee productivity by setting SMART goals that are achievable during a certain time frame.
+To accurately assess productivity, goals should be tracked over a set period, such as a week, month, or quarter.
 After you and the employees are on the same page about goals, you should measure the progress and see how well they perform.
 Meeting regularly with employees and discussing the goals will help you gain valuable insights about their productivity, as well as solve any problems that arise.

 Once you start measuring employee productivity and set clear expectations, you’ll see that employees are more focused and aligned with company goals.